nettoyoussef/find_apartment/README.md

 This is a basic scrapper that get results from the [VivaReal's website](https://www.vivareal.com.br/), one of the main Brazilian portals for property's rental and sales.
 Sadly, the portal doesn't provide any way to search apartments through maps, such as other competitors.

-This project aims to correct this deficiency, by scrapping all properties supplied through a filter using Selenium, sending address results to the Google Maps API to get geolocation coordinates, and finally, generate a map using Folium/ipyleaflet.
+This project aims to correct this deficiency, by scrapping all properties supplied through a filter using Selenium, sending address results to the Google Maps API to get geolocation coordinates, and finally, generating a map using Folium/ipyleaflet.

 This project is published for educational purposes only.
 Check VivaReal policies regarding scrapping public information.